 Chapter 33 of the NYC Building Code addresses building demolition and construction safeguards.
 It establishes the following:

 Every New York construction site must comply with these building codes.
 Contractors should also appoint a safety inspector to ensure NYC building codes are followed.

 During construction or demolition, it is also likely that an inspector from the Occupational Safety and Health Administration (OSHA) will visit the site.
 If an inspector finds that a construction site violates a code, the General Contractor or site owner may be responsible for fines, and they may be shut down until compliance occurs.

-If you were injured in a building collapse in New York City, you have options, but you need to act fast to secure the compensation you need and deserve.
+If you were injured in a building collapse on a New York City worksite, you have options for compensation.
+You need to act fast to recover the compensation you need and deserve.
 Hecht, Kleeger & Damashek P.C. has a team of NYC legal professionals with experience handling cases like yours.

 “I retained Hecht, Kleeger & Damashek for a serious personal injury case.
 They were very professional and managed to obtain a settlement for me that far exceeded my expectations.
 I would strongly recommend this firm for anyone’s legal needs.”